 After meeting your anthropometrist, they'll generally explain what's going to happen.
 You may get some paperwork to read over or a consent form to complete.

-For most people, including sportspeople, athletes and gym-goers, the restricted profile is more than enough to obtain a wealth of data on your present body composition.
+For most people, including sportspeople, athletes and gym-goers, the restricted profile is more than enough.
+You'll obtain a wealth of data on your present body composition.

-The first stage of your assessment is known as landmarking.
+The first stage of your ISAK restricted profile assessment - landmarking

-Using a measuring tape, the technician will measure set distances from these landmarks to find the skinfold sites.
+Using a measuring tape, the technician will measure set distances from these landmarks to locate the skinfold sites.
 Each skinfold measurement site is marked with a cross.

 - Iliac Crest